RohitAmdahl/cross-course-project-RohitAmdahl/README.md

 Choose your style

 ## design process to end end . these steps i have taken.
+- .Designing and geting inspiration from pictures.
+- List item 2
+- List item 3
 .Designing and geting inspiration from pictures.
 .Made inspiration board.
 .Made parsona.